 I wonder how many fans called into work sick on certain days or all week?
 Those were the days long before cable and home video when the fans’ ability to see Judy’s films was at the mercy of the local station’s programmers.

-November 7, 1962: Judy gave her only real “concert” in 1962 at the Arie Crown Theatre in Chicago.
+November 7, 1962: Judy gave her only real “concert” in all of 1962 at the Arie Crown Theatre in Chicago.
 She suffered from laryngitis but still wowed the crowd.

 The card that is shown here, dated November 8, is a card that shows Judy was staying at the McCormick Place Hotel in Chicago.
 On the 8th Judy flew from Chicago to New York to see her throat specialist, but he was in Las Vegas, so Judy flew back to Chicago for the premiere of Gay Purr-ee the next day (November 9th).

-Some photos provided by Jon Perdue.
+Some photos were provided by Jon Perdue.
 Thanks, Jon!

 November 7, 1965: If we were in a time machine we could go back and anticipate Judy’s upcoming hosting of the “Hollywood Palace” on ABC-TV.

 November 7, 1968: Judy’s foot had not been healing properly from a prior injury, so John Meyer decided she had to go to the hospital.
-He took her to The Leroy at 40 East 61st Street, was the only one Judy felt comfortable in, and Dr. Harold E. Klinger checked Judy into room 1103.
+He took her to The Leroy at 40 East 61st Street, which was the only hospital that Judy felt comfortable in, and Dr. Harold E. Klinger checked Judy into room 1103.